navya52/ai-locus-agent/HOW_TO_USE.md

 **Deployment:**  When we push code, it automatically builds and deploys to AWS.
 No manual server management needed, everything's serverless and scales automatically.
 AWS SAM for infrastructure-as-code, automated deployments via CloudFormation.
 Git version control with clean commit history and proper branching strategy.

 **Data Storage Security & Future Scaling:**
-Our current approach uses AWS DynamoDB with S3 for secure storage - PDFs go into private S3 buckets with unique keys, while analysis data gets AES-256 encrypted in DynamoDB with strict IAM access controls.
-This means Patient files are stored in secure digital vaults (like a locked filing cabinet) and the AI analysis is kept in an encrypted database (like a password-protected medical record) - only authorized staff can access either one.
+Our current approach uses AWS DynamoDB with S3 for secure storage - Patient files are stored in secure digital vaults (like a locked filing cabinet) and the AI analysis is kept in an encrypted database (like a password-protected medical record) - only authorized staff can access either one.
+In tech terms, PDFs go into private S3 buckets with unique keys, while analysis data gets AES-256 encrypted in DynamoDB with strict IAM access controls.

-For future scaling, we're considering a hybrid approach: keep DynamoDB for fast, cost-effective primary storage, but add an OpenSearch cluster for semantic search capabilities (e.g., "find similar heart conditions").
-The tradeoff is complexity vs. functionality - OpenSearch gives you full-text search plus vector capabilities in one managed service, but comes with higher costs and operational overhead compared to simple DynamoDB lookups.
+For future scaling, for example when someone searches "find similar heart conditions": we're considering a hybrid approach: keep DynamoDB for fast, cost-effective primary storage, but add an OpenSearch cluster .
+The tradeoff is complexity vs. functionality - OpenSearch is faster for indexing that DynamoDB, essentially because of the way it stores data.
+We can discuss this in depth if needed.

 ## System Logging & Debugging
-All logs go to AWS CloudWatch, so if something breaks, we can quickly figure out what happened and fix it.
+In production it is important to monitor problems and resolve them quickly.
+All our logs go to AWS CloudWatch, so if something breaks, we can quickly figure out what happened and fix it.
 Everything gets logged for debugging and compliance.
 We track:
+- **Errors**: What went wrong, when, and why
+- **Security events**: PHI detection  (Access attempts,data access logs are one step away)
 - **User actions**: File uploads, downloads, analysis requests
 - **System performance**: Processing times, API response times
-- **Errors**: What went wrong, when, and why
-- **Security events**: Access attempts, PHI detection, data access